 Puberty for boys and girls revisited: Understanding conception to the birth of a baby.
 Becoming a teenager.
+Positive self-esteem and self-image.

 All lessons are taught using correct terminology, child-friendly language and diagrams.

 We will continue to work with our School Nursing service to enhance the delivery of RSHE which will help us with specialist knowledge and a different way of engaging with the children.